 Golf de Sur golf course

 Green areas in the south of the island commonly host Red-throated Pipit in winter and one of the most regular sites is the Golf de Sur golf course where Berthelot's Pipit is also common.
 Other birds found here include Stone-curlew, Barn Owl, Plain Swift, Great Grey Shrike, Spectacled Warbler and Trumpeter Finch.

 To reach the golf course leave the motorway at the San Miguel exit and turn towards Los Abrigos.

 Amarilla golf course

 The neighbouring Amarilla golf course has similar species but is less regularly watched.
 Even so, Glossy Ibis, Barbary Falcon, Cream-coloured Courser and American waders have been recorded.
 Just west of the golf course village is an open desert scrubland which includes some dried up creeks,a good place to observe Eurasian Hoopoe, Great Grey Shrike, Spectacled Warbler and Barbary Partridge.
 Berthelot's Pipit is common here.

 Good wader sites are few in the Canaries but the beach just to the south of El Medano usually hosts species such as Ringed Plover, Little Ringed Plover and Kentish Plover, Dunlin, Common Greenshank, Ruff and Ruddy Turnstone, sometimes also godwits and Whimbrel.
-Berthelot's Pipit is common and Lesser Short-toed Lark also occurs.
+Berthelot's Pipit is common and Mediterranean Short-toed Lark also occurs.

 From El Medano take the westerly road towards El Abrigo and turn off to the left after 0.5 km on to a rough track and continue for another 0.5 km.